-- Oversee the nomination process for members of the board of directors and for positions appointed by the board of directors. - Oversee the continuing education program for the board of directors. - Oversee the performance evaluation process. - Oversee the design and operation of the remuneration and other incentives policy.
+- Oversee the nomination process for members of the board of directors and for positions appointed by the board of directors. - Oversee the continuing education program for the board of directors. - Oversee the performance evaluation process. - · Oversee the design and operation of the remuneration and other incentives policy. - Developing recommendations to the GCG for updating the CPCS and ensuring the the same continues to be consistent with the GOCC's culture, strategy, control environment, as well as the pertinent laws, rules, and regulations.